ufal/olimpic-icdar24/docs/linearized-musicxml.md

 ## Pending questions

-- Should grace notes be core or extended?
 - Half and whole notes in 3/4 and weird/16 time signatures?
 How does counting "up" works?
 - `print-object="no"` creates invisible objects, check how they are used and why
 - double barlines, repeats